spinnaker/spinnaker/docs/commands.md

  * `--add-required-group-membership`: Add this group to the list of required group memberships.
  * `--all-namespaces`: (*Default*: `false`) Set the list of namespaces to cache and deploy to every namespace available to your supplied credentials.
  * `--clear-context`: (*Default*: `false`) Removes the currently configured context, defaulting to 'current-context' in your kubeconfig.See http://kubernetes.io/docs/user-guide/kubeconfig-file/#context for more information.
+ * `--configure-image-pull-secrets`: (Only applicable to the v1 provider).
+When true, Spinnaker will create & manage your image pull secrets for you; when false, you will have to create and attach them to your pod specs by hand.
  * `--context`: The kubernetes context to be managed by Spinnaker.
 See http://kubernetes.io/docs/user-guide/kubeconfig-file/#context for more information.
 When no context is configured for an account the 'current-context' in your kubeconfig is assumed.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.